Day 78 – 6/28/15

 Total Miles – 929.1 (PCT 878.7)Vermilion Valley Resort (VVR) our next food drop, is today’s destination.
 VVR was 12 miles away and we were trying to get there by lunch.
 When we got out of the tent we found that clouds covered most of the sky thus we packed for rain.
 We made good time down to Bear Ridge and then slowed down as we climbed it.
 We headed down the ridge and on to the resort.
 VVR has a boat that will pick up hikers but it stops at 11:30.
 We could not walk fast enough to get to the boat so we had to walk all the way to the resort.
 We got there at 1:30.
 The first order of business was food.
 All of us had basically the same thing: cheese burgers, fries, a drink, and we shared two slices of fruit pie.
 The bill came to a $100.
 The saying along the PCT is spend a million at Vermillion.
 VVR is a remote resort at the end of a very long, one lane, dirt road, they have to drive out several times a week to get their supplies.
 It is not cheep.
 To make matters worse, Lake Edison, the lake the resort is on, is almost dry, due to the drought.
 Their main business, which is fishing, has gone away.
 Hikers and hunters is all that keeps the resort afloat.
 Yesterday we past a hiker who stayed at VVR and spent $600 for a three day visit.
 There is no cell phone reception or WiFi.
 The resort has one computer, but it will cost $50 for one hour of use.
 This is why we are not staying long here.
 We can not afford it.

 After lunch we got our food box.
 It took about an hour to dump trash, sort and repack the food, clean the pot, fill the water bottles, and get ready to hike out.
 Our desire was to make VVR an in and out food drop.
 We will be having showers and doing laundry at Reds Meadow or Mammoth.
 Their facilities will be cheaper and nicer when we get there the day after tomorrow.
-We were ready to go however we wanted to take a few minutes to talk with some of the hikers we have not seen in a few weeks.
+We were packed and ready to go, but we wanted to take a few minutes to talk with some of the hikers we have not seen in a few weeks.
 As we were talking, we began to hear thunder then the rain came.
 We quickly decided that talking was more enjoyable than hiking in the rain so we stayed until the rain past, two hours later.
 Finally we hiked out at 5:30.
 Most of the other hikers stayed for dinner and a nights stay.
 As usual for us, we hiked literally till it was dark and stopped at the Mono Creek bridge.

 What freeway?
 It’s a dirt road!